+REINHARD BUSSE, M.D., M.P.H., BERLIN UNIVERSITY OF TECHNOLOGY & CHARITÉ UNIVERSITY MEDICINE BERLIN

-Reinhard Busse, M.D.
-M.P.H.
-Berlin University of Technology & Charité, University Medicine Berlin Updated by Stephanie Stock, M.D.
+Updated by Stephanie Stock, M.D.
 Institute of Health Economics and Clinical Epidemiology, University of Cologne

 Since 2009, health insurance is mandatory in Germany for all citizens, either in the social or in the private health insurance scheme, depending on previous insurance and/or job status.
-All employed citizens earning less than €4,050 (\$5,959 USD) per month or €48,600 (\$71,514 USD) per year [in 2009] are covered by a mandatory public health insurance scheme - the Statutory Health Insurance (SHI).
+All employed citizens earning less than $\notin$ 4,050 (US\$5,959) per month or $\notin$ 48,600 (US\$71,514) per year (in 2009) are covered by a mandatory public health insurance scheme-the Statutory Health Insurance (SHI).
 Their dependents (non-earning spouses and children) are covered free of charge.
-Exception rules apply to the selfemployed and civil servants.
-Individuals whose gross wages exceed €48,600 per year for three consecutive years (around 20% of the population) may either choose to remain in the publicly-financed scheme on a voluntary basis (and 75% of them do) or may choose to purchase private health insurance.
-The SHI scheme covers about 85% of the population.
-Around 10% of the population are covered by private health insurance, with civil servants and the self-employed being the largest groups.
-The remaining persons, e.g. soldiers, policemen and others, fall under special regimes.
+Rules of exception apply to the self-employed and civil servants.
+Individuals whose gross wages exceed $\notin$ 48,600 per year for three consecutive years (around 20% of the population) may choose either to remain in the publicly financed scheme on a voluntary basis (75% of them do) or to purchase private health insurance.
+The SHI scheme covers about 85 percent of the population.
+Around 10 percent of the population is covered by private health insurance, with civil servants and the self-employed being the largest groups.
+The remaining persons, e.g., soldiers and policemen, fall under special regimes.

-Services: The SHI benefits package covers preventive services, inpatient and outpatient hospital care, physician services, mental health care, dental care, prescription drugs, medical aids, rehabilitation, and sick leave compensation.
+Services: The SHI benefit package covers preventive services, inpatient and outpatient hospital care, physician services, mental health care, dental care, prescription drugs, medical aids, rehabilitation, and sick leave compensation.
 Since 1995, long-term care is covered by a separate insurance scheme, which is mandatory for the whole population.

 Cost-sharing: Traditionally, the SHI scheme has imposed few cost-sharing provisions (mainly for pharmaceuticals and dental care).
-However, in 2004 co-payments were introduced for office visits in ambulatory care (GPs, specialists and dentists) for adults aged 18 years and older (€10; \$15 USD for the first visit per quarter or subsequent visits without referral).
-Other co-payments were made more uniform: €5 to €10 (\$7-15 USD) per outpatient prescription (except if the price is at least 30% below the so-called reference price, i.e. the maximum reimbursable amount for drugs of equivalent effectiveness, which is the case for more than 12,000 drugs), ≤ 10 per inpatient day for hospital and rehabilitation stays (up to 28 days per year), and \le to ≤ 10 for prescribed medical aids.
-In total, out-of-pocket payments accounted for 13% of total health expenditure in 2007.
+However, in 2004, copayments were introduced for office visits in ambulatory care (GPs, specialists, and dentists) for adults aged 18 years and older ( $\in 10$ , or US\$15, for the first visit per quarter or subsequent visits without referral).
+Other copayments were made more uniform: $\in 5$ to $\in 10$ (US\$7 to US\$15) per outpatient prescription (unless the price is at least 30% below the so-called reference price, i.e., the maximum reimbursable amount for drugs of equivalent effectiveness, which is the case for more than 12,000 drugs), $\in 10$ per inpatient day for hospital and rehabilitation stays (up to 28 days per year), and $\in 5$ to $\in 10$ for prescribed medical aids.
+In total, out-of-pocket payments accounted for 13 percent of total health expenditure in 2007.

-Safety Nets: Cost-sharing is generally limited to 2% of household income.
+Safety nets: Cost-sharing is generally limited to 2 percent of household income.
 For additional family members, part of the household income is excluded from this calculation.
-For chronically ill patients, there is a cost-sharing threshold of 1% of annual gross income.
-A directive lists conditions which are regarded as chronic disease; patients who suffer from breast cancer, cervical cancer and colon cancer have to demonstrate that they attended recommended counselling on screening measures prior to the illness in order to qualify for the 1% threshold.
+For chronically ill patients, there is a cost-sharing threshold of 1 percent of annual gross income.
+A directive lists conditions that are regarded as chronic disease; patients who suffer from breast cancer, cervical cancer, and colon cancer have to demonstrate that they attended recommended counselling on screening measures prior to the illness in order to qualify for the 1 percent threshold.